 An electronic messaging system and method with reduced traceability.
 Separate displays are provided at a recipient user device for separately displaying via the user device header information of an electronic message and message content including a media component.
 The message content and the header information are correlated with a unique identifier.
 The header information is displayed in a message list via a first display.
 The message content including a media component is displayed via a second display.
-The display of the message content occurs via the second display without displaying the header information.
+The display of the header information via the first display does not include a display of the media component.
 Methods, systems, and computer readable media with separation of the display of media component and header information in various implementations may provide for reduced traceability of an electronic message.

-39 Claims, 10 Drawing Sheets
+37 Claims, 10 Drawing Sheets